(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Tips for the Cherry Creek Bike Path with Kids

 But would we do it again?
 Absolutely!
-The kids learned quickly to listen for shouts of “on your left!” from passing bikers and the importance of staying in their lane.
-And the further from downtown you get, the less bike traffic you run into.
+The kids quickly learned the importance of staying in their lane and listening for calls of “on your left!” from passing bikers.
+However, the further from downtown you get, the less bike traffic you run into.

 Knowing what to expect along the way can help prepare you and the kids for the ride.